SvenMb/gbrein_tnylpo/README.md

 ## What is a man page?
 And what is CP/M-80?
 Move on, there is nothing to see for you.
 Go play with your smartphone, kiddy.
-## No, seriously, who needs this?
-I don't know, but it was fun to write; I guess there are quite a lot of CP/M emulators out there, some of them likely more mature and richer in features, but I don't care.
 ## What makes this program special?
 I'm not the right person to tell, since I didn't do much research into other CP/M emulators, so I cannot tell you what makes